danny-fla/Project-Portfilio-2/README.md

 ## Site Aims

-- Present the user an engaging quiz to test their knowledge of iconic landmarks around the world.
+- Present the user an engaging quiz to test their knowledge of iconic landmarks from around the world.
 - Present the user a quiz that is both responsive and visually appealing on multiple devices.
-- Provide the user with an option to save their highscore and enter their own unique username.
+- Provide the user with an option to save their scores and enter their own unique username.
-- Provide the user a consistent interactive quiz that they can easily navigate.
+- Present the user with a consistently interactive quiz that they can easily navigate.

 | ID | ROLE | EXPECTATIONS | TARGET |